PhilipHarrisonGlasgowUni/synDIC/README.md

 Supporting documents in the repository include:
 (a) published paper by Alsayednoor et al. demonstrating the use of the early versions of the software: Alsayednoor, J., Harrison, P. , Dobbie, M., Costantini, R. and Lennard, F. (2019) Evaluating the use of digital image correlation for strain measurement in historic tapestries using representative deformation fields.
 Strain, 55(2), e12308. (doi: 10.1111/str.12308)
-(b) a tutorial on how to use the most recent version of the codes (c) a case study demonstrating the use of the codes (a final year project report by Alifah Mohd Farid).
+(b) a tutorial on how to use the most recent version of the codes and (c) a case study demonstrating the use of the codes (a final year project report by Alifah Mohd Faridz).